shub-krishan208/journals/2025-04-14-journal-spam.md

 - '2025-04-14T17:32:04.824206+05:30 workpool env[5261]: [5261:0414/173204.824198:ERROR:address_tracker_linux.cc(447)] Failed to recv from netlink socket: Permission denied (13) ' repeated in syslog

 ## Cause:
-chatgpt-desktop corrupted installation using snap
+chatgpt-desktop corrupted installation using snap.

 ## Fix:
 - looking at the PID of the process, '5261' *number after the env[5261]*